System requirements for Azure Stack HCI

 A standard Azure Stack HCI cluster requires a minimum of two servers and a maximum of 16 servers; however, clusters can be combined using cluster sets to create an HCI platform of hundreds of nodes.

 Keep the following in mind for various types of Azure Stack HCI deployments:

 Stretched clusters require servers to be deployed at two separate sites.
 The sites can be in different countries, different cities, different floors, or different rooms.
 A stretched cluster requires a minimum of 4 servers (2 per site) and a maximum of 16 servers (8 per site).

-It's recommended that all servers be the same manufacturer and model, using 64-bit Intel Nehalem grade, AMD EPYC grade, or later compatible processors with second-level address translation (SLAT).
+It's required that all servers be the same manufacturer and model, using 64-bit Intel Nehalem grade, AMD EPYC grade, or later compatible processors with second-level address translation (SLAT).
 A second-generation Intel Xeon Scalable processor is required to support Intel Optane DC persistent memory.
 Processors must be at least 1.4 GHz and compatible with the x64 instruction set.

 Make sure that the servers are equipped with at least 32 GB of RAM per node to accommodate the server operating system, VMs, and other apps or workloads.
 In addition, allow 4 GB of RAM per terabyte (TB) of cache drive capacity on each server for Storage Spaces Direct metadata.